oscarbranson/latools/docs/_sources/users/beginners/4-despiking.rst.txt

                noise_despiker=True)

 By default, this applies :meth:`~latools.D.expdecay_despiker` followed by :meth:`~latools.D.noise_despiker` to all samples.
-You can specify several parameters that change the behaviour of these despiking routines.
+You can specify several parameters that change the behaviour of these de-spiking routines.

 The :meth:`~latools.D.expdecay_despiker` relies on knowing the exponential decay constant that describes the washout characteristics of your laser ablation cell.
 If this values is missing (as here), ``latools`` calculates it by fitting an exponential decay function to the internal standard at the on-off laser transition at the end of ablations of standards.